About two-thirds of pharmacy schools require the Pharmacy College Admissions Test, or the PCAT, which tests the following areas:

-The PCAT is not offered often, so one must be prepared and organized to register for this exam.
+The PCAT is not offered often, so be prepared and organized to register for this exam.

 Download a testing date schedule for yourself, here.

 Register to take the PCAT.

 Practice tests allow for analysis of strengths and weaknesses.
 Take an official practice PCAT.
 Practice tests grant and understanding of the test and how to improve one's skills.
 PCAT books and guides may also assist in studying.
 Reviewing biology, chemistry, and math should also increase one's abilities in those areas.